Guidelines

 Books

 This section publishes book reviews on the history and theory of art, design, architecture, and urbanism, analyzing the book in its entirety.
+Only reviews of books published in the current year or in the year immediately preceding that of the journal will be considered.
 The texts will be peer-reviewed anonymously by a specialist in the field.
 In accordance with the journal's policies, reviews of books published by our own institute (IIE) are not accepted, as they are considered potentially lacking objectivity.
 The length ranges from 750 to 2,500 words, except in special cases subject to approval by the Editorial Committee.

 III.
 Requirements for the submission of manuscripts